Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 #### Soil/Frost Creep or Mass Wasting
 This is a process which moves material down a slope by a few centimetres per year even on high gradients.
-On freezing, the particles in the slope's soil are raised at a 90^o^ angle to the slope (vertically), and when the soil thaws and the particles are dropped, the particles are now at a slightly lower point to their original location.
-This is then repeated over time
+When the soil freezes, the particles within the slope are lifted vertically at a 90-degree angle to the slope.
+As the soil thaws and the particles settle, they end up slightly lower than their original position.
+This process is repeated over time, gradually causing the slope to shift downward.

 ### Pingos